We’re talking about real things, progressive web apps or PWAs, announced by Google two years ago.

 - you’ve noticed that conversion rates on your websites have decreased;

-- you’d like to deliver better browsing experience for mobile users;
+- you’d like to deliver a better browsing experience for mobile users;

 - your unique selling point is instant service;